-- Introductory mini courses: These courses last several weeks and are an invitation for students and researchers new to the topic to enter the conversation.
-They are also a mechanism by which researchers from diverse backgrounds, already working around the topic, to find a common language and perspective to better seed joint projects.
+These courses last several weeks and are an invitation for students and researchers new to the topic to enter the conversation.
+They are also a way for researchers from diverse backgrounds already working around the topic to find a common language and perspective to better seed joint projects.

 2026 Events